Juniper Networks: Security

 In August 2011, Juniper and AT&T announced they would jointly develop the AT&T Mobile Security application based on Juniper's Pulse security software.
 In May 2012, Juniper released a series of new features for the web security software it acquired from Mykonos Software that February.
 Mykonos' software is focused on deceiving hackers by presenting fake vulnerabilities and tracking their activity.
 In January 2014, Juniper announced the Firefly Suite of security and switching products for virtual machines.
 The following month Juniper Networks released several products for "intrusion deception", which create fake files, store incorrect passwords and change network maps in order to confuse hackers that have already penetrated the network perimeter.

-An analysis of Juniper's ScreenOS firmware code in December 2015 discovered a backdoor key using Dual_EC_DRBG allowing to passively decrypt the traffic encrypted by ScreenOS.
+An analysis of Juniper's ScreenOS firmware code in December 2015 discovered a backdoor key using Dual EC DRBG allowing to passively decrypt the traffic encrypted by ScreenOS.
 This backdoor was inserted in the year 2008 into the versions of ScreenOS from 6.2.0r15 to 6.2.0r18 and from 6.3.0r12 to 6.3.0r20 and gives any user administrative access when using a special master password.
 Some analysts claim that this backdoor still exists in ScreenOS.
-Stephen Checkoway was quoted in Wired that "If this backdoor was not intentional, then, in my opinion, it’s an amazing coincidence."
+Stephen Checkoway was quoted in Wired that "If this backdoor was not intentional, then, in my opinion, it's an amazing coincidence."

 In December 2015, Juniper Systems announced that they had discovered "unauthorized code" in the ScreenOS software that underlies their NetScreen devices, present from 2012 onwards.
 There were two vulnerabilities: One was a simple root password backdoor, and the other one was changing a point in Dual_EC_DRBG so that the attackers presumably had the key to use the preexisting (intentional or unintentional) kleptographic backdoor in ScreenOS to passively decrypt traffic.

 Software defined networking

-According to a 2014 SWOT analysis by MarketLine, in recent history Juniper has been focusing on software-defined networking (SDN).
+According to a 2014 SWOT analysis by MarketLine, in recent history Juniper had been focusing on software-defined networking (SDN).
 It acquired SDN company Contrail Systems in December 2012.
 The following month Juniper announced its SDN strategy, which included a new licensing model based on usage and new features for the Junos operating system.
 In February 2013, Juniper released several SDN products, including the application provisioning software, Services Activation Director and the Mobile Control Gateway appliance.

 In May 2013, Juniper announced an SDN controller called JunosV Contrail, using technology it acquired through Contrail Systems.
 A series of SDN products were released in February 2014, such as a network management software product, Junos Fusion, and an SDN controller called NorthStar.
 Northstar helps find the optimal path for data to travel through a network.

-Every year, since 2009, Juniper holds SDN Throwdown competition to encourage students from universities across the world to access NorthStar Controller and build a solution around it to optimize network throughput.
-In 2019, team from Rutgers University led by PhD student, Sumit Maheshwari won this competition.
+Every year, since 2009, Juniper held the SDN Throwdown competition to encourage students from universities across the world to access NorthStar Controller and build a solution around it to optimize network throughput.
+In the 2019 competition, team led by Sumit Maheshwari (Rutgers University) took first place.
+Jialu Sun (Santa Clara University) led his team to a second-place finish.